ThanapoomJoey/AWS-Data-Warehouse/README.md

      ![redshift_view](DBT/dbt_models/dbt_serving/dbt_serving_images/3_redshift_view.png)

    ### **QuickSight Dashboard Report**
-    This dashboard is built using **Amazon QuickSight** to display sales data from the dbt model in the `serving` schema.
+    This dashboard is built using **Amazon QuickSight** and connects to Amazon Redshift to display sales data from the `supermarket_view_sales_report` view in the `supermarket_serving` schema.
 It focuses on sales insights for **March** and includes the following components:

     ![QuickSight Dashboard](DBT/dbt_models/dbt_serving/dbt_serving_images/4_quicksight_dashboard.png)